majasma/echo_timestamp/readme.md

 # HTTP Echo server and client

-This repository containg the source code and executables for an HTTP echo server and client running on Ubuntu 22.04.
+This repository contains the source code and executables for an HTTP echo server and client running on Ubuntu 22.04.
 The client script is activated every minute on the minute using systemd services.
 It uses curl to send an HTTP request containing a timestamp.
 The server echoes this back, and the client stores the body of the response in a log-file.

 ## How to run this project?
 1. clone repo